guzhaoyuan/universal_robot/README.md

+# UR5e Quick start

-This is Zhaoyuan's tutorial of how to use UR arm.
+This is Zhaoyuan's tutorial of how to use UR5e arm.

 Updated on 5/4/19.